 Fall Foliage

 Fall is right around the corner, and soon we will be fascinated with the beautiful colors that the season brings.
-Keep a live look on the fall foliage from the Upstate with our Table Rock webcam, and don't miss our fall foliage reports posted each Wednesday, starting October 1, 2025.
+Keep a live look at the fall foliage from the Upstate with our Table Rock webcam, and don't miss our fall foliage reports posted each Wednesday, starting October 1, 2025.
 You can also view this Fall Foliage Prediction Map from SmokyMountains.com.

 CHECK OUT OUR FALL FOLIAGE UPDATES from the upstate with Ranger Ashley!